kin-labs/kin-developer-docs-old/docs/non_developers/index.md

 <br/>

-The Uproll team has launched the Kin plugin for Bubble to make it even easier for developers to build innovative cryptocurrency based digital experiences that utilize Kin.
+The Uproll team created the Kin plugin for Bubble to make it even easier for developers to build innovative cryptocurrency based digital experiences that utilize Kin.
 If you’re interested in building within the Kin ecosystem but don’t have much coding experience, this Kin plugin is the perfect entry point!

 Apps built with the Kin No-Code Plugin are also automatically compatible with the KRE!
 This is thanks to a customized version of the open source Kin SDK, created by the Uproll team.